Josh Heupel: 2024 season

 Heupel started off his fourth season at Tennessee with a 69–3 win over Chattanooga.
 In the Duke's Mayo Classic, Tennessee defeated NC State 51–10.
 In the Vols' third game, the team set a modern school record for points in a game with a 71–0 victory over Kent State.
 In a return to Oklahoma, Heupel helped lead the Vols to a 25–15 win over the Sooners to start 4–0.
 The Vols suffered their first setback in the fifth game against Arkansas with a 19–14 loss.
 The Vols rebounded with a 23–17 overtime victory over Florida in the following game.
 Tennessee defeated Alabama 24–17 in the following game.
 Tennessee defeated Kentucky 28–18 and Mississippi State 33–14 to set up a road game against Georgia with conference title game and playoff implications on the line.
 In the game, Tennessee fell to Georgia 31–17 on the road.
 Tennessee closed out the regular season with a 56–0 win over UTEP and a 36–23 win over Vanderbilt to finish 10–2, clinching the Vols' first appearance in the College Football Playoff, losing 17–42 to Ohio State in the first round.

+2025 season

+The Vols started the season ranked 24th in the AP Poll.
+On November 22, he helped lead the team to a 31–11 road win over the Florida Gators for the Volunteers' first road win over their rivals since 2003.
+Heupel led the Vols to a 8–4 regular season record.
+The season ended with a 30–28 loss to Illinois in the Music City Bowl.